 Instant Pot French Dip Sandwiches

-An Instant Pot is a quick, easy tool for taking tougher cuts of beef, like a chuck roast, into a melt in your mouth dinner component.
+- An Instant Pot is a quick, easy tool for taking tougher cuts of beef, like a chuck roast, into a melt-in-your-mouth dinner component.
+Plus, it locks in all the flavor while the ingredients cook to perfection.

 If we’re friends on Facebook, you know we’re going through a major remodel.
 In fact, my computer is perched on a wobbly card table and we can barely find the kitchen essentials to microwave what leftovers I have stashed in the freezer.
 Here is how I plan to cook for the next 2 months: